antonshcherbyna/ucu-dl/Readme.md

 # Deep Learning

 ### Goal
-Main goal of this project is to replace standard Pytorch implementation by custom methods on matrix level in both scalar and vector form.
+Main goal of this project is to replace standard Pytorch implementation of typical NN layers by custom methods in both scalar and vector form.

 ### Network structure
 Implemented network conists from: